SoftwareAG/c8y-docs/content/standard-tenant/ecosystem-bundle/managing-applications.md

 In the **Properties** tab, several fields can be modified, depending on the application type (see [Application properties](#application-properties)).

 {{< c8y-admon-important >}}
-Never change the system application names (such as "Device management", "Cockpit").
+Never change the system application names (such as "Device Management", "Cockpit").
 Otherwise, tenant initialization will fail.
 {{< /c8y-admon-important >}}

 ### To delete an application {#to-delete-an-application}